MichaelSheinman/PyTorch-scholarship-/part_2.md

-Lesson - 1: Introduction to Neural Networks
+# Lesson - 1: Introduction to Neural Networks

 Feedforward: The process neural networks use to turn input into an output.
-Deep learning is used for anything such as self-driving neural networks.

 Neural Networks are programs that determine a line to classify data.
 However, we may need a more complex neural network for a more complex data.

-In neural network we looks at the previous data.
+In neural network we look at the previous data.
-We don’t care about special cases in neural network as we are most looking to compute a line that will classify results correctly.

 Example: test: x1, grades: x2.

 Boundary line: 2x1 + x2 - 18 = 0.
 In this boundary line, anything above 0 is above the line and anything below 0 is below the lining, meaning failed.

 Generally, our boundary will be an equation of the form w1x1 + w2x2 + b = 0 or, wx + b = 0.
 W: vector(w1, w2), x: vector(x1, x2)

 Label: What we are trying to predict.

 Each point is in form x1x2y where y is 1 for the blue

 Prediction: y-hat, the neural network prediction.
 1 if wx + b >= 0, 0 if wx + b < 0

 In 3 dimensions, the only change is that now instead of a line we will have a plan flying in 3d.
 For example: w1x1 + w2x2 + w3x3 + b = 0, and still wx + b = 0.
 So as n dimensions just the dimensions increase.

 Perception: fit the data inside a node, and there are also nodes for inputs and output.
 Alternative way of thinking about that is that there are weights for each input, and all of the inputs go through their weight and then face the bias.
 Step function: 1 if the output is positive, and 0 if the output is negative.
 Two ways to think about the nodes: bias inside the node and bias as an input This objects are called neural network because they look like neurons in the brain which decide whether they output.